+The type of boundary should fit in with the character of the location and local traditions.
+Hedges and hedge-banks are typical in rural locations and edges, and the more dispersed settlement areas.
 The use of timber boarding over hedge-banks should be avoided.
 Within settlements, in Roche Parish stone and smooth rendered low walling of front gardens is especially traditional.
 Where possible traditional walling techniques should be used with stone - concrete block is acceptable when rendered.
 Close-boarded, larchlap, or woven timber fences and concrete and plastic fencing should generally be avoided where visible from the public realm.